partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 The previous examples have shown nested attributes that were arrays of tuples.
 It need not be the case that the nested attributes are collections of tuples.
-They may just as well be arrays of scalars, arrays of arrays, and more.
-In general any combination of data that one can create by composing scalars, tuples and arrays.
+They may just as well be arrays of scalars, arrays of arrays, or any combination of data that one can create by composing scalars, tuples and arrays.
 You need not learn a different set of query language features for each case.
 The unnesting features, which we have already seen, are sufficient.